Lucette Aldous: Western Australian Academy of Performing Arts

 In 1982 Aldous and Alder both took opportunities at the Western Australian Academy of Performing Arts (WAAPA) at Edith Cowan University in Perth.
 WAAPA is one of the major performing arts schools in Western Australia.

 Alder was given the role of managing the new dance department and Aldous was a teacher in the academy.
 While there she directed a ballet rendition of Romeo and Juliet and oversaw pieces such as Giselle, Sacred Space, The Sisters, and Summer Solstice.
 By 2018 Aldous had retired from full time work at WAAPA although she continued as a guest teacher.

 Personal life

 Lucette Aldous was married to barrister Maurice Fitzmaurice from 1960, divorcing in 1972.

 She then married fellow ballet dancer Alan Alder in 1972, and they had one daughter, Floeur, also a dancer.
 The couple were both independently recognised in 2004 as Western Australian State Living Treasures, being recognised for their outstanding contribution to dance and dedication as advocates for the development of dance in Western Australia.

-On 5 June 2021, Aldous died in Perth, Australia, at the age of 82.
+On 5 June 2021, Aldous died in Perth, Western Australia, at the age of 82.